Oscorp: Ultimate Marvel

 In the Ultimate Marvel universe, Oscorp is much the same as in the Earth-616 version.
 The company is owned and operated by Norman Osborn who developed the Oz super soldier serum and the spiders who were behind the abilities of Peter Parker, and later Miles Morales.
 After an incident in which Osborn injected himself with Oz serum and became the Green Goblin, a big portion of the main building was left in ruins, and numerous scientists died or transitioned to other companies like Roxxon in the case of Conrad Marcus.
 Osborn Industries had been mentioned to still produce technologies.

+Ultimate Universe

+In Earth-6160, a world whose history was altered by the Maker, Oscorp is one of the largest companies of the North American Union, a regional power bloc which includes the former United States's territories after its central government dissolved in 1969.
+Norman Osborn operated as CEO before his death in a false flag attack on Stark Tower orchestrated by the Maker's Council.
+After his death Harry Osborn and Gwen Stacy become the two members of its board while the company's control passes to them and their trust as the sole inheritors.

+As Stark/Stane's assets become a matter of question and political intrigue due to the fall of the Starks, Wilson Fisk, the new Shadow Governor of the New York territory and Kingpin of Manhattan, appoints Harry to help take care of them during a meeting.
+Two weeks later, with the assistance of Otto Octavius, the Osborns covertly raid a hidden Stark location containing Iron Man armors, as well as a valuable data repository of files of information regarding suit designs, financial accounts, and the Council's operations.
+Utilizing Stark technology, Octavius creates the Green Goblin suit as Harry decides to fight against the Kingpin and the Council's reign over New York and the rest of the world, in order to avenge his father's death.